orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 ----------

-The machine learning models in OpenCV and LibSVM also support a regression mode : they can be used to predict a numeric value (i.e. not a class index) from an input predictor.
+The machine learning models in OpenCV and LibSVM also support a regression mode: they can be used to predict a numeric value (i.e. not a class index) from an input predictor.
 The workflow is the same as classification.
 First, the regression model is trained, then it can be used to predict output values.
 The applications to do that are and .